colingourlay/byteprint/README.md

 Like a lot of open source software, byteprint doesn't reinvent the wheel where it doesn't need to.
 Some of the functionality has already been implemented by many other great minds in the django/python community, and fit in nicely with this type of project.
 I've listed all the people who have indirectly contributed to byteprint in the credits.txt file, but I'd also like to take the opportunity to thank them here.

 Although the interface for the site and admin look a bit shinier than most projects in their infancy, this is only becuase I get distracted by the look & feel rather than knuckling down and making it feature complete. byteprint is still under heavy development, but it exists prematurely here on github because I want you to be a part of that process.
+The 'public' site is lacking in features, and I plan to implement a tree-menu style way for organising pages (yes, it's going to ba a scrap too).
+Comments also don't work for now, but there's nothing stopping you putting a pile into your article template that's linked to a Disqus scrap, or whatever you want.
+Have fun, and please get involved if you want to see this project evolve.